Other common name(s): noni fruit, noni juice, Indian mulberry, morinda, hog apple, meng koedoe, mora de la India, ruibarbo caribe, wild pine

 The noni fruit has been popular for centuries among Polynesians, who introduced the noni plant to Hawaii.
 During World War II, soldiers stationed in the South Pacific ate the fruit for added sustenance.
 Over the past few years, products from the noni plant have become available in health food stores and online in the United States.

-Between 2002 and late 2006, the FDA again warned several companies to stop making claims that noni could cure, treat, or prevent disease, since proof of such abilities had still not been submitted to the FDA.
-However, these claims are still widely made on Web sites and elsewhere.
+Between 2002 and late 2014, the FDA’s website shows that it has warned several companies to stop making claims that noni could cure, treat, or prevent disease, since proof of such abilities had still not been submitted to the FDA.
+However, these claims are still widely made on websites and elsewhere.

 What is the evidence?